8 hours in Portugal: a quick visit

 On the other end of the square is the rio Tejo.
 In 1755 during the earthquake hundreds of people fled to the open space of the square and watched as the river receded and returned in full force and huge waves of a tsunami.

-After a visit to the square we took a tram to the Mosteiro dos Jerónimos.
-It is a fantastic monastery built in the 16th century and final resting place to several kings, and most notably to Vasco da Gama, the first to sail from Europe to India, and Luís de Camões, father of the modern Portuguese language.
+After exploring the square, we hopped on a tram to visit the Mosteiro dos Jerónimos, a stunning 16th-century monastery steeped in history.
+This architectural marvel serves as the final resting place for several Portuguese kings and two iconic figures: Vasco da Gama, the legendary explorer who first sailed from Europe to India, and Luís de Camões, the celebrated poet considered the father of the modern Portuguese language.

 The monastery is closely linked to the history of the age of discovery as many explorers visited this place before and after their journeys.